phaserjs/phaser/README.md

 * Added Node.js v4 stable to Travis config (thanks @phillipalexander #2070)
 * Optimised Canvas.getSmoothingEnabled, Canvas.setSmoothingEnabled and Canvas.setImageRenderingCrisp.
 * The Physics Editor Exporter (found in the resources folder of the repo) has had an option to prefix shape names and optimize JSON output added to it (thanks @Garbanas #2093)
+* Touch.addTouchLockCallback has a new argument `onEnd` which allows the callback to fire either on a touchstart or a touchend event.
+* The SoundManager now detects if the browser is running under iOS9 and uses a touchend callback to unlock the audio subsystem.
+Previous versions of iOS (and Android) still use touchstart.
+This fixes Apple's screw-up with regard to changing the way Web Audio should be triggered in Mobile Safari.
+Thanks Apple (thanks @MyCatCarlos for the heads-up #2095)

 ### Bug Fixes